SmoothSend/smoothsend-sdk-docs/quick-start.md

 # Quick Start

-Get up and running with SmoothSend SDK in under 5 minutes.
+Get up and running with SmoothSend SDK in under 5 minutes for both Avalanche and Aptos.

 ## 1. Installation